-- Each exhibitor is required to identify each box with two (2) identification labels bearing exhibitor's name, county/district, the class, and statement of taxonomy used: - "Insects in Kansas" - "Insects in Kansas Book: 2016 Revised Taxonomy" which follows www.bugguide.net.
+- b) As printed on the "Insects in Kansas Book: 2016 Revised Taxonomy" which follows www.bugguide.net. - Each exhibitor is required to identify each box with (2) identification labels bearing exhibitor's name, county/district, the class, collection class enrolled in, and taxonomy used.
 One label goes in the upper left corner of the box (inside) and the other on the lower right corner of the box (outside).
-Arrange specimens in the box so it can be displayed lengthwise.

-- The number of orders, specimens (and families where required) must be included on both of the exhibitor's box identification label.
-Only adult specimens can be used in collection boxes; however, one female and one male of a species correctly identified can be displayed. - Arrangement of specimens: The preferred method is to arrange the insects in groups or rows parallel to the short sides of the box.
-Arrangements that run lengthwise of the box are frequently downgraded in judging.
-Specimens are to be arranged by Order in the box, then family where required.
-The sequence arrangement of the Orders in the box will be left up to the member.
-It is suggested to put the Lepidoptera and Coleoptera in the center of the collection (for Intermediate and Advanced Classes to put these two orders in a box).
-Then work the other orders around them. - For each collection class, two labels will be centered on the pin beneath each specimen.
+Arrange specimens in the box so it can be displayed lengthwise. - The number of orders, specimens (and families where required) must be included on both of the exhibitor's box identification label.
+Arrangement of specimens: The preferred method is to arrange the insects in groups or rows parallel to the short sides of the box.
+Specimens are to be arranged by Order in the box, then family where required. - Two labels should be centered on the pin beneath each specimen.
 First (closest to the specimen) is the common name label and the second label should include date/locality.
-Full county name, state abbreviation and collector name on the second label are encouraged for 2016 and will be required in 2019.
-Collector's name on the date/locality label is optional. - Specimens should be collected by the exhibitor and should focus on Kansas insects.
+Full county name, state abbreviation and collector name on the second label.
+Collector's name (or host) on the date/locality label is optional. - Specimens should be collected by the exhibitor and should focus on Kansas insects.
 Insects may be collected from one county into bordering states and labeled accordingly.
-Other specimens from the United States may be included as long as they are properly labeled and placed in a separate section of the box labeled "Out of State Insects".
-These specimens will not be included in the county for judging/scoring.
-Emphasis in judging will be placed on the overall variety and overall arrangement and appearance of the collection. - Only specimens of the class Insecta should be included..
-This means specimens from arachnids, such as spiders, millipedes, centipedes, ticks, mites, etc. will not be judged or included in overall specimen county. - Purchases insects are not to be exhibited in collections, but they may be used in educational displays. - Specimens of soft bodied insects such as aphids, lice, termites, etc. should be exhibited in alcohol filled vials; however, the use of alcohol filled vials should be limited to only the specimens that lose their shape when pinned, since the vials pose a significant hazard to the rest of the collection if they become loose in transit. - Points will be deducted from collections and notebooks if: - Non insects and out of state specimens are not in a designated 'display only' area or any specimens are immature.
+Please refer to "Entomology Collection Exhibit Resource" for full details on out-of-state insects in collections. - Only specimens of the class Insecta should be included.
+Purchases insects are not to be exhibited in collections, but they may be used in educational displays. - Specimens of soft bodied insects such as aphids, lice, termites, etc. should be exhibited in alcohol filled vials; however, the use of alcohol filled vials should be limited to only the specimens that lose their shape when pinned, since the vials pose a significant hazard to the rest of the collection if they become loose in transit.

-83. Beginning I Entomology Collection
+4900 Beginning I Entomology Collection